slackapi/node-slack-sdk/README.md

 ## Installation

-Use your favorite package manager to install any of these packages and save to your `package.json`:
+Use your favorite package manager to install any of the packages and save to your `package.json`:

 ```shell
 $ npm install @slack/web-api @slack/events-api